Happy Asian American Pacific Islander Month…and BTW, the race aspects of the murder of Vincent Chin are no urban myth

 His source was a reporter turned journalism professor who covered the trial.
 And Rubin chooses to discredit the testimony of a stripper, but not because her statements were baseless, but because he can sex up his column by saying she entered the courtroom bottomless.

 End result: Nothing is proven.
 Rubin writes a column in a lame attempt to diminish the hate behind the murder of Chin.
 And in doing so, he has drawn the ire of many Asian Americans.

 Attorney Stewart Kwoh, who served on the legal team of the Chin family through American Citizens for Justice, issued a statement.
 He sees the column as looking to debunk not just an “urban myth,” but “the prevailing view that the case was a race-motivated hate crime.“ Kwoh said if he were called by the columnist:

 I would have been able to tell him that our investigations identified a number of dancers who witnessed the racial epithets, all of whom provided testimony that was used in the first federal civil rights trial.
 (Rubin’s article names only one dancer.)
 Their accounts, as well as other eyewitnesses’, also indicated that Chin’s killers exhibited aggressively violent behavior, both inside and outside the bar.
 Rubin’s claim that Chin was the aggressor (“Outside, Chin attempted to prolong the fight”) is therefore hard to believe.

 Rubin’s column might have been worthy of the ink had he talked to the confessed killer of Chin, Ronald Ebens.

-But I wrote that column two years ago exclusively for the AALDEF blog
+But I write that column two years ago exclusively for the AALDEF blog.

 After 30 years, I wanted to come to terms with the killing myself, and why Chin was dead but Ebens was free.